remix-run/remix/docs/guides/single-fetch.md

 ### Type Inference

 The current generics support type inference but have a built-in assumption of a JSON-serialized response.
 With the new streaming format, this assumption no longer holds so `useLoaderData<typeof loader>()` will _not_ return the proper types because it would assume that a `Date` would be a string on the client 😕.
 Unfortunately, we can't make these types aware of a runtime future flag and we do not want to introduce another hook just for this.
-Thankfully, the manual typing is also much simpler without needing to think about JSON serialization, so the current recommendation is to skip the generics when opting into single fetch and manually cast the type yourself:
+Thankfully, the manual typing is much simpler without needing to think about JSON serialization, so the current recommendation is to skip the generics when opting into single fetch and manually cast the type yourself:

 ```ts
 export async function loader() {